nats-io/jparse/README.md

 # Goals

-Fastest, most compliant and smallest JSON parser lib for the JVM.
+Fastest, most compliant and smallest JSON parser lib for the JVM, and it is developer friendly.

+# License

+Apache 2.

 # Why JParse